katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Finding tarballs of tagged releases
 -----------------------------------

-Packaging Ansible or wanting to build a local package yourself, but don't want to do a git checkout?
-Tarballs of releases are available from ``pypi`` as https://pypi.python.org/packages/source/a/ansible/ansible-{{VERSION}}.tar.gz.
+Packaging Assible or wanting to build a local package yourself, but don't want to do a git checkout?
+Tarballs of releases are available from ``pypi`` as https://pypi.python.org/packages/source/a/assible/assible-{{VERSION}}.tar.gz.
 You can make VERSION a variable in your package managing system that you update in one place whenever you package a new version.
-Alternately, you can download https://pypi.python.org/project/ansible  to get the latest stable release.
+Alternately, you can download https://pypi.python.org/project/assible  to get the latest stable release.

 .. note::

-	If you are creating your own Ansible package, you must also download or package ``ansible-base`` as part of your Ansible package.
-You can download it as https://pypi.python.org/packages/source/a/ansible-base/ansible-base-{{VERSION}}.tar.gz.
+	If you are creating your own Assible package, you must also download or package ``assible-base`` as part of your Assible package.
+You can download it as https://pypi.python.org/packages/source/a/assible-base/assible-base-{{VERSION}}.tar.gz.

-These releases are also tagged in the `git repository <https://github.com/ansible/ansible/releases>`_ with the release version.
+These releases are also tagged in the `git repository <https://github.com/assible/assible/releases>`_ with the release version.

 .. _shell_completion:

-Ansible command shell completion
+Assible command shell completion
 --------------------------------

-As of Ansible 2.9, shell completion of the Ansible command line utilities is available and provided through an optional dependency called ``argcomplete``. ``argcomplete`` supports bash, and has limited support for zsh and tcsh.
+As of Assible 2.9, shell completion of the Assible command line utilities is available and provided through an optional dependency called ``argcomplete``. ``argcomplete`` supports bash, and has limited support for zsh and tcsh.

 You can install ``python-argcomplete`` from EPEL on Red Hat Enterprise based distributions, and or from the standard OS repositories for many other distributions.